itrascastro/Symfony-3-Base-Project/README.md

 Symfony 3 Base Project by Ismael Trascastro
 ===========================================

-Installed bundles and other staff
+Installed bundles and other stuff
 ---------------------------------

 - FriendsOfSymfony/FOSUserBundle